luke-gru/riml/README.md

 ====================================

-Riml aims to be a superset of VimL that includes some nice features that I enjoy in other scripting languages, including string interpolation, default case-sensitive string comparison and other things most programmers take for granted.
+Riml aims to be a superset of VimL that includes some nice features that I enjoy in other scripting languages, including classes, string interpolation, heredocs, default case-sensitive string comparison and other things most programmers take for granted.
 Also, Riml takes some liberties and provides some syntactic sugar for lots of VimL constructs.
-Check out the test/compiler\_test.rb file to see how Riml constructs are compiled into VimL, or just take a look in this README.
+To see how Riml constructs are compiled into VimL, just take a look in this README.
 The left side is Riml, and the right side is the equivalent VimL after compilation.

 Variables
 ---------